 Steps to prepare Dudh Puli

-- In a heavy bottom pan, pour the water with a pinch of salt and bring it to boil.
+STEP 4- In a heavy bottom pan, add water and a pinch of salt.
+Bring it to boil and then add the rice flour.

 The filling that I used here is the same that I used in Patishapta.
 You will need half a cup of the filling for this recipe.